 From there, you will take a 25-minute bus ride up the steep mountainsides to reach the ancient city.
 If you have decided to visit Machu Picchu on your own, you can check out how to get tickets here!

-Take it from me: if you are going to Peru, Machu Picchu is a must-see destination, and its beauty and significance will leave a lasting impression on you if you decide to go!
+Take it from me: Machu Picchu is a must-see destination in Peru, and its beauty and significance will leave a lasting impression on you if you decide to go!

 The Inca Trail To Machu Picchu

-The Machu Picchu ruins in the mountains are an impressive sight even if you arrive by train or bus, but there is something almost magical about walking the ancient Inca Trail!
+The Machu Picchu ruins in the mountains are an impressive sight even if you arrive by train or bus.
+However, there is something almost magical about walking the ancient Inca Trail!

 I feel that I can say that with some leverage, as I did this 4-day Inca Trail hike a few years ago, and it will stand as one of the most memorable and awe-inspiring adventures I have had.